Buildstarted/buildstarted.com/_posts/2012-09-10-the-parrot-grammar.md

     div[name="value"]
     div[name="firstname" data-val-id="something"]

-    &lt;div name="value"&gt;&lt;/div&gt;
+    <div name="value"></div>
-    &lt;div name="firstname" data-val-id="something"&gt;&lt;/div&gt;
+    <div name="firstname" data-val-id="something"></div>

 #Adding children

 There are two ways to add children.
 To add multiple children you'll usually want to wrap them in a parent using curly braces.
-To add a single child you can append it using the &lt;code style="display:inline;"&gt;&gt;&lt;/code&gt; syntax.
+To add a single child you can append it using the <code style="display:inline;">></code> syntax.

     ul {
         li